crosvera/pdbtidy_proposal/proposal.markdown

 #### b) Transform the PDB file into other formats supported by biopython.
-  The SeqIO module supports a large range of formats, PDB-Tidy will enable the convertion from PDB to those formats that SeqIO supports.
+  The SeqIO module supports a large range of formats, PDB-Tidy will enable the convertion from the sequence that appears in the PDB file to those formats that SeqIO supports. *e.g. PDB to FASTA*.

 #### c) Read the PDB File and return information about the aminoacidic composition and the molecular weight.
-  For some experiments is very useful this information. e.g. SDS-PAGE analisys.
+  For some experiments is very useful this information.
+*e.g. SDS-PAGE analisys*.

 #### d) Check for incomplete amino acids.
 <br />